NAME, DOMICILE, LEMMA AND DOCTRINE

 PERSONS ALLOWED IN THE MEETING OF THE BOARD

-Article 39 Any duly affiliated member of the Association shall be allowed to be present in the meetings or deliberations of the Board of Directors General, of the Local Board, Provincial Committee and Regional Committee, but they shall have only voice and no votes therein.
+Article 39 Any bona fide member of duly affiliated Center of the Association, Local and Foregin-based Chapter/Center, shall be allowed to be present in the meetings or deliberations of the Board of Directors General, of the Local Board, Area Committee and District Committee, but they shall have only voice and no votes therein.
 However, in all other functions, such as studies, séances, spiritual services, conferences, moral consultations, Spiritual or material operations, members and non members are allowed.

 Article 41 In all general assemblies, ordinary or extraordinary, the attendance of the members present representing majority of the number of the Local Center affiliated with the Association shall constitute a “quorum”.
 Provided that these members have been registered with the Committee on Credentials duly created by the Board of Directors General for the purpose.

 Article 42 Upon written petition of fifty (50) members of Centers in good standing affiliated with the Association, the Board of Directors General may call an extraordinary general assembly for the purpose of considering matters of general interest.; or for amending or repealing resolutions adopted by the said Board of Directors General.
 It is understood that said extraordinary general assembly upon previous notice shall be held on Sunday within sixty (60) days from the date of the approval of the said petition, but if in the judgment of the Board of Directors General such petition does not require immediate action, the points specified and urgency therein shall be included in the “AGENDA” to receive priority of consideration in the next ordinary general assembly.
 In this case, to approve any measure, the affirmative votes of two-thirds (2/3) of the duly registered members present in the assembly shall be required.